ivansanchezvera/cloudmapper-helm-chart/readme.md

 Check the repo in the repo list (the repo should be in the list):
 `helm repo list`

-To run this helm chart you must provide values to the variables on the secret.yaml file (on base64).
+To run this helm chart you must provide values to the variables on the 'secret.yaml' file (on base64).
-In this case, I will use override.yaml as an example.
-So just create a file named override.yaml and then Override the following variables with your values in ***base64***:
+In this case, I will use 'override.yaml' as an example.
+So just create a file named 'override.yaml' and then Override the following variables with your own values encoded in ***base64***:
 - aws_key: your_aws_key
 - aws_secrets: your_aws_secrets
 - aws_region: us-east-1